tblautenberg/JavaFX-DAP/README.md

 Easy way to run the program:

-Run the ChangeRepo.bat and set the repo that you want to open.
+* Run the ChangeRepo.bat and set the repo that you want to open.

-Run StartScript.bat and wait for your program to start :-)
+* Run StartScript.bat and wait for your program to start :-)

 A bit more technical way to run the program:

+* Set your "remoteRepoURL" URL inside of the app.java

-To build the image simply write "docker build -t jap ." inside of the dir.
+* To build the image simply write "docker build -t jap ." inside of the dir.

-To run the container afterwards, write this command in the console "docker run -it --rm -e DISPLAY=host.docker.internal:0.0 jap"
+* To run the container afterwards, write this command in the console "docker run -it --rm -e DISPLAY=host.docker.internal:0.0 jap"

 This will start the container, build the target repo with maven, and forward the display via VcXsrv to your host PC.